 Are you serious about a ginseng soap opera?

 Serious as cancer.
 North Korea aired a drama about Koreans protecting ginseng from the nefarious ginseng-pilfering machinations of the invading Japanese.
 The root really is that big a deal.
+This was a long running drama/soap opera, which has since gained legendary status, both for subject matter, and for it showing just how much these guys love the stuff.

 Can I like immediately book a tour with you guys to buy North Korean ginseng for myself?